 Beyond Standardized Testing

-Last year, a group of concerned parents known as Opt-Out Georgia (with the help of Representative Joyce Chandler of Grayson) managed to get a testing opt-out bill through the Georgia Assembly.
-Although Governor Deal ultimately vetoed House Bill 425, its passage through the legislature shows the growing strength of a movement of parents who are concerned about the negative effects of high-stakes standardized testing on their children and our schools.
+Last year, a group of concerned parents known as Opt-Out Georgia managed to get a testing opt-out bill through the Georgia Assembly.
+Although Governor Deal ultimately vetoed the Bill, its passage through the legislature shows the growing strength of a movement of parents who are concerned about the negative effects of high-stakes standardized testing on their children and our schools.
 I am convinced that we would do well to listen to their concerns.

 A large body of evidence argues against using standardized tests to make important educational decisions about students or schools.
 Students from low-income and minority-group backgrounds, English language learners, and students with disabilities, are more likely to be denied diplomas, retained in grade, placed in a lower track, or unnecessarily put in remedial education programs.
 They are more likely to receive a “dumbed-down” curriculum, based heavily on rote drill and test practice.
 This ensures they will fall further and further behind their peers.
 Many drop out, some ending up in the “school-to-prison pipeline.”
 Some parents report their children have exhibited high levels of stress and anxiety around testing periods.
 Additionally, parents in the Opt-Out movement suggest they are often bullied by school officials who are under increased pressure to produce improved test results.